 There are different types of insulin available which are classified according to how quickly and for how long they work.
 Short-acting or soluble insulin works quickly and is usually injected just before meals.
 Intermediate- and long-acting insulins take longer to work and the effects last longer.
 Biphasic insulin products contain both a short-acting and an intermediate- or long-acting insulin.
 The six main types of insulin are:

-- Short-acting insulin: should be injected 15-30 minutes before a meal, to cover the rise in blood sugar (glucose) levels that occurs after eating.
-It has a peak action of 2-6 hours and can last for up to 8 hours.
+This should be injected 15-30 minutes before a meal, to cover the rise in blood-glucose levels that occurs after eating.
+It has a peak action of 2-6 hours and can last for up to eight hours.